 For instructions see Manage RSA SecurID Access My Page.

-In the Cloud Administration Console, generate the Registration Code and Registration URL as described in Step 3: Connect to the Cloud Authentication Service.
+In the Cloud Administration Console, generate the Registration Code and Registration URL as described in Connect Authentication Manager to the Cloud Authentication Service.
 The code is valid for 24 hours.
 You can either copy this information to a text file now and save it for later, or leave this window open so that you can copy this information when you configure the connection from the wizard-based interface in the Security Console.

 Your RSA SecurID token users must learn how to access protected resources using the new authentication methods.
-You must educate these users to ensure that the onboarding process goes smoothly and that users know exactly what to expect when they register devices and authenticate for the first time.
+You must educate these users to ensure that the onboarding process goes smoothly and that users know exactly what to expect when they register authenticators and authenticate for the first time.
 You can provide customized instructions to your users in the e-mail template as described in Customize the Cloud Authentication Service Invitation.

-What Happens During Device Registration
+What Happens During Authenticator Registration

 What Happens During Authentication